-When using any of these functions, it is a good idea to include 'stdio.h' before 'gmp.h', since that will allow 'gmp.h' to define prototypes for these functions.
+When using any of these functions, it is a good idea to include stdio.h before gmp.h, since that will allow gmp.h to define prototypes for these functions.

-See also Chapter 10 [Formatted Output], page 67 and Chapter 11 [Formatted Input], page 72.
+See also Chapter 10 [Formatted Output], page 72 and Chapter 11 [Formatted Input], page 77.

-size_t mpf_out_str (FILE stream, int base, size_t n_digits, mpf_t op) [Function] Print op to stream, as a string of digits.
+Print op to stream, as a string of digits.
 Return the number of bytes written, or if an error occurred, return 0.

 The mantissa is prefixed with an '0.' and is in the given base, which may vary from 2 to 62 or from -2 to -36.
-An exponent is then printed, separated by an 'e', or if the base is greater than 10 then by an 'e'.
+An exponent is then printed, separated by an 'e', or if the base is greater than 10 then by an 'C'.
 The exponent is always in decimal.
 The decimal point follows the current locale, on systems providing localecony.